pawadski/monitoring_exporter/README.md

 # Monitoring Exporter

 System metrics exporter for Prometheus.
 Written in Bash and served via Xinetd (and a small wrapper script that turns content HTTP-compliant).
+The exporter provides reasonably fast response times by offloading methods to subprocesses (see `workers=2`).
+However, the response time will always be at least 1 second, as the exporter calculates current CPU usage by measuring it over a second.

+#### A note on monitoring CPU usage

+This exporter provides you with two CPU usage metrics.
+One of them is taken from /proc/stat verbatim (`monitoring_stat_cpu_seconds_total`).
+The other is a computed CPU usage.
+The exporter computes CPU usage by measuring it over one second. **The CPU usage calculation ignores iowait - iowait is not CPU usage, the processor is happy to do other things while waiting on disk**.

 ## Installation